jiajunli-cn/jiajunli-cn.github.io/_pages/about.md

 ## Education

-The Hong Kong University of Science and Technology
+The Hong Kong University of Science and Technology, Hon Kong SAR, China
 - Phd and MPhil in Social Science, 2023 - Present

-Sun Yat-sen University
+Sun Yat-sen University, Guangzhou, China
 - Master of Sociology, 2020-2023
 - Bachelor of Political Science and Statistics (Minor), 2016-2020